A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 Setting goals

 Startups or established businesses may time an exit on reaching defined targets.
-This helps the company to plan how to organise operations to meet these targets within the set timeframe.
-The target may be a particular revenue, reaching a research and development milestone or customer volume.
+This helps the company to plan how to organize operations to meet these targets within the set timeframe.
+The target may be a particular revenue, reaching a research and development milestone, or customer volume.

 - The health of the business and its long-term potential